-Hollywood Doll, Dream World dolls, Junel and Duchess Dolls
+Hollywood Dolls, Dream World dolls, Junel Dolls and Duchess Dolls

-ca. 1944 Hollywood Mfg.
-Little Nanny Etticoat dressed display doll 5"
+ca. 1944+ Hollywood Mfg.
+Little Nanny Etticoat hard plastic dressed display 5″ doll

-Hollywood Doll Manufacturing Company was founded in Glendale, California in 1941 until 1956 and supplied more dolls to the market, than any other doll manufacturer during that era.
-Miniature dolls are 5 to 8″ tall, painted bisque, composition, celluloid, hard plastic or vinyl and can be jointed at the neck, hip and shoulder, have sleep eyes, mohair wig glued to head, closed mouths and have elaborate costumes (not stapled) to fit their theme.
+Hollywood Doll Manufacturing Company was founded in Glendale, California in 1944 until 1956 and supplied more dolls to the market, than any other doll manufacturer during that era.
+Miniature lady type dolls are usually 5 to 8″ of composition and later hard plastic and can be jointed at the neck, hip and shoulder, have sleep eyes, mohair wig glued to head, a closed mouth and have elaborate costumes (not stapled) to fit their theme.
 Some of these dolls are also known as Dress Me type dolls.
 Hollywood Doll mfg. also made baby dolls.

 Hollywood Doll Mfg. vintage names or themes identified – Baby Buggy series, Ballerina, Bedtime Dolly, Bridegroom, Bunny Rabbit, Cradle series, Everyday series, Little Friends, Little One, Little Snow Baby, Lucky Star series, Lullaby series, Nun, Nursery Rhymes series, Old Mother Witch, Peter Rabbit, Playmates, Princess series, Queen for a Day, Sweetheart series, Toyland series, Rock-A-Bye baby, Western series, Wishes.